Q: What should I bring?

 Q: How do I register?

 A: Follow this link here to the registration page.
 Registration is $40 for MYAC students and $50 for individuals with a percentage discount for groups of 5 or more.
-To ensure correct t-shirt sizing, please register by Wednesday, October 9th.
+To ensure correct t-shirt sizing, please register no later than Sunday, October 13th.

 Q: I missed the registration deadline, can I still come?